Thanks to the evolution of the internet, the world is now a global marketplace where total strangers can conduct all kinds of business transactions.

 Remember the last time you bought something online?

-Definitely, it wasn’t a quick purchase.
+It definitely wasn’t a quick purchase.

-You looked into the product reviews before making a decision, right?
-That’s the power of social proof.
+You probably had to check the product reviews and ratings before making a decision, right?
+Well, that’s the power of social proof right there.

 Let’s get started.